ghoniem123/activewear-store/README.md

 # 🛍️ ActiveWear E-Commerce Platform

 **ActiveWear** is a full-stack e-commerce platform for activewear products, built with a modern JavaScript stack (MERN Stack).
-It features dynamic product listings, filtering, cart management, and checkout capabilities.
+It features dynamic product listings, filtering, cart management, order tracking and checkout capabilities.
 This project includes:

 - A **React + Vite** frontend
 - A **Node.js + Express** backend